jbdyn/elva/docs/index.md

 You want to run a server?
 Check out the [server guide](./server-guide.md).

+To realize your own app, have a look the our [app guide](./app-guide.md).

 Looking for how to contribute?
 We have some notes for you in our [developer guide](./developer-guide.md).